hyoungjoojin/notes/content/database-systems/operator-execution/_index.md

 In the build phase, we iterate through the outer table to build a hash table in memory based on the join keys.
 In the probe phase, we iterate through the inner table and compute the hash value for each tuple to look up matching tuples.

+#### Hash Join Optimizations

+**Sideways Information Passing (SIP)**

-One optimization for cases when the join condition selects only a small portion of the inner table is to use a bloom filter.
+When the join condition selects only a small portion of the inner table, we can use a bloom filter to reduce the number of hash table lookups.
-This sideways information passing technique builds a bloom filter in the build phase, and the probe phase first checks the bloom filter before looking up the hash table.
+This is called a sideways information passing technique, where the build phase builds the bloom filter in tandem with the hash table and lookups happen on the bloom filter first.

+**Partitioned Hash Join (GRACE Hash Join)**

-For large relations, the hash table may not fit in memory.
-In these cases, we can use a partitioned hash join algorithm (or GRACE hash joins).
+If the hash table does not fit in memory, we can use a partitioned hash join algorithm (or the GRACE hash join algorithm).
 The partitioned hash join algorithm works in two phases: the partitioning phase and the probing phase.

 In the partitioning phase, the input tuple gets partitioned into buckets based on the hash value of the join keys.
 This is done for both relations, and the partitions are written to disk if they do not fit in memory.
 In the probing phase, each partition is read from disk and an in-memory hash table is built for one partition so that the other partition can be probed against it.

-If each partition does not fit in memory, we use a recursive partitioned hash join algorithm.
+If each partition does not fit in memory, we can use a recursive partitioned hash join algorithm.
 Here, the overflowed partitions are partitioned again using a different hash function until the partitions fit in memory.

-The number of I/O operations for the partitioned hash join algorithm is $3(M + N)$, where the partition phase uses $2(M+N)$ operations and the probing phase uses $M+N$ operations.
+The number of I/O operations for the partitioned hash join algorithm is $3(M + N)$, $2(M+N)$ for the partitioning phase and $M+N$ for the probing phase.

+**Hybrid Hash Join**

-One optimization for data that gets skewed into a few partitions is to use a hybrid hash join algorithm.
+iF the data gets skewed into a few partitions, we can use a hybrid hash join algorithm.
 Here, the database system will keep one partition in memory during the partitioning phase if it detects that a lot of the data is going into that partition.
 All other partitions are spilled to disk as usual.